 Facial expressions, tone of voice, gestures, body language, regional or national culture.
 They’re all ways that customers give signals.

-According to the expert research
+According to expert research…

-Over 60% of inter-personal communication is non-verbal.
+Over 60% of interpersonal communication is non-verbal.

 Some people estimate it’s as high as 93%.